-The conversion stage is when a potential client has learned everything they need to know and is satisfied with their interaction with your brand that they decide to become paying clients.
+The conversion stage is when potential clients have learned everything they need to know and are so satisfied with their interaction with your brand that they decide to become paying clients.

 At this point in the customer lifecycle, it’s crucial to emphasize the value you are delivering because they’ve committed to more than simply a transaction—they’ve engaged in a relationship with you.
 However, it doesn’t end there—you still have to keep them happy to retain their loyalty.
 That’s where the next stage begins.

 The retention stage of the customer life cycle is pretty self-explanatory.
 Here, you want to do what you can to gain their continued loyalty as a customer.

 Finding out the customer’s perspective and understanding their feelings is the first step toward customer retention.
 In this stage, you get in touch with them to see if they’re satisfied with the service or product they received.